sqlitebrowser/sqlitebrowser/libs/json/README.md

 // called when a string is parsed; value is passed and can be safely moved away bool string(string_t& val);
+// called when a binary value is parsed; value is passed and can be safely moved away bool binary(binary_t& val);

 // called when an object or array begins or ends, resp.
 The number of elements is passed (or -1 if not known) bool start_object(std::size_t elements);